zhiyongliu/incubator-drill/testing/README.md

 ## Explanations of the files:

-The expected file is assumed to contain the same result sets as what will be returned by the drill test execution.
+The expected file contains the target result sets that actual results returned by drill test execution are to be compared with.

 The .json test definition file looks like the following: